rajanimankhala/Code-Jam/README.md

      - **Europe** → Sports, Action
      - **Japan** → Role-playing, Platform
      - **Rest of World** → Sports, Action
+  -   **Corelation between Sales and Reviews**:
+     -   More reviews More Sales
+     -   Corelation is linear across Platforms
+   -   **Platform Lifecycle**
+      - Lifecycle of Platform is squeezing with tech advancements and innovations

 ## 📌 Recommendations

 ### 🔹 Platform Strategy